aerial view of vatican city pilgrimage routes in europe

 The St. Sava’s Route, Serbia: Balkan Pilgrimage

-St. Sava’s Route in Serbia connects monasteries associated with St. Sava, a key figure in Serbian Orthodox Christianity.
+The next pilgrimage route in Europe is the St. Sava Route in Serbia.
+This route connects monasteries associated with St. Sava, a key figure in Serbian Orthodox Christianity.
 Pilgrims experience the cultural and spiritual heritage of the Balkans.

 Highlights: Studenica Monastery, Žiča Monastery, and the Serbian countryside.